philipwalton/blog/_posts/2012-12-22-demystifying-z-index.markdown

 When there's no z-index involved, the rules are very simple: basically, the stacking order is the same as the order of appearance in the HTML, with child element always being in front of their parents and positioned elements always being in front of non-positioned elements.

 When you add z-index into the mix, things get a little trickier.
-At first it's natural to assume elements with higher z-indexes are in front of elements with lower z-indexes, and any element with a z-index is in front of any element without a z-index, but it's not that simple, and for good reason.
+At first it's natural to assume elements with higher z-index values are in front of elements with lower z-index values, and any element with a z-index is in front of any element without a z-index, but it's not that simple, and for good reason.

-If it were solely up to the z-index value, what would happen if an element had a z-index of 10, and its child element had a z-index of 9 or no z-index at all.
+If it were solely up to the z-index value, what would happen if an element had a z-index of `10`, and its child element had a z-index of `9` or no z-index at all.
 You'd end up having to specify a z-index on every single element otherwise parents would end up visually in front of their children and mass chaos would ensue.

-There must be factors other than z-index that determine stacking order.
+Clearly there are factors other than z-index that determine stacking order.

 ## Stacking Contexts